 Side note: More than one-third of the entire human population is active on Facebook every month.
-If you want to attract customers to your online store, Facebook is full of potential buyers!
+If you want to attract loyal paying customers to your online store, Facebook is full of potential buyers!

-People who shop online are naturally spending more time on their computers or smartphones and, more likely than not, more time on social media.
+People who shop online are naturally spending more time on their computers or smartphones and, more likely than not, more time on a social media platform.
 That time spent on social media platforms can be put to good use, and the big names like Facebook and Twitter know that full-well.
 That’s why they offer online businesses like yours the ability to advertise on their platforms!
-Instagram even allows eCommerce selling on its platform.
+Instagram even allows for eCommerce businesses selling on its platform.